nisibz/nextjs-todo-list-tests/README.md

 - Create, read, update, and delete todo items
 - Responsive design using MUI components
 - Optimized for both development and production environments
+- Progressive Web App (PWA) support for offline usage and installation on devices

+## PWA Support

+This application is a Progressive Web App (PWA), which means it can be installed on devices and used offline.
+Key features include:

+- **Installable**: Users can add the app to their home screen for easy access.
+- **Offline Capabilities**: The app can function without an internet connection, allowing users to manage their todos anytime.
+- **Fast Loading**: The app loads quickly, even on slow networks, thanks to caching strategies.

+To use the PWA features, simply open the app in a supported browser and follow the prompts to install it.

 ## Getting Started